CKs-Technology-News/PrivacyTools/README.md

 Privacy oriented alternatives:
 - [Blaze](https://blaze.now.sh/) – A fast, p2p and radically different way to transfer files.
+- [Cozy](https://cozy.io/en/) – Stores all your personal data: pictures, health, bank, holidays, accessible only by you.
 - [Dat-cp](https://github.com/tom-james-watson/dat-cp) – Copy files between hosts on a network using the peer-to-peer Dat network.
-- [Lufi](https://framagit.org/fiat-tux/hat-softwares/lufi) – Let's Upload that FIle — File sharing software.
 - [OnionShare](https://github.com/micahflee/onionshare) – An open source tool that lets you securely and anonymously share files, host websites, and chat with friends using the Tor network.
 - [Paperless-ng](https://github.com/jonaswinkler/paperless-ng) – A supercharged version of paperless: scan, index and archive all your physical documents.
+- [Plik](https://github.com/root-gg/plik) – Plik is a temporary file upload system (like Wetransfer) in Go.
 - [QRcp](https://github.com/claudiodangelis/qrcp) – Transfer files over WiFi from your computer to your mobile device by scanning a QR code without leaving the terminal.
 - [Send](https://gitlab.com/timvisee/send) – Simple, private file sharing.
 [Send](https://send.vis.ee/).
 List of [public instances](https://github.com/timvisee/send-instances/#public-send-instances).
 - [Snapdrop](https://snapdrop.net/) – A Progressive Web App for local file sharing inspired by Apple's Airdrop.
   - [SnapDrop for Android](https://github.com/fm-sys/snapdrop-android) - Android client for local file sharing via SnapDrop.
 - [Tresorit](https://send.tresorit.com/) – Free, End-to-end encrypted alternative for file sending.
 Up to 5GB.
-- [YourTransfer.io](https://www.youtransfer.io/) – The simple but elegant file-sharing solution
+- [YourTransfer.io](https://www.youtransfer.io/) – The simple but elegant file-sharing solution.

 ## [Fitness and Health](#fitness-and-health)

 Your health is a very important piece of your private data and you should care a lot about it.
 Also, health related data is among the most coveted.
-Please don't use apps from Google, [Fitbit](https://outline.com/tsJCYN), Huawei, Xiaomi or any company that seeks the gathering of your personal data.
+Please don't use apps from Google, [Fitbit](https://blog.avast.com/what-fitbit-knows-about-you-avast), Huawei, Xiaomi or any company that seeks the gathering of your personal data.

 If you need an app for menstrual cycle tracking please don't use any apps like Clue, Period Tracker, etc. Those cute pink apps are greedy for your menstrual cycle and intimate life data and will sell it for sure, protect your private life.
 Check the list below and you will find nice alternatives.

 Privacy oriented alternatives:
-- [wger](https://wger.de/en/software/features) – A free, open source, self-hosted web application that manages your exercises, workouts and nutrition.
+- [Drip](https://bloodyhealth.gitlab.io/) – Menstrual cycle and fertility tracking.
+Everything you enter stays on your device.
+- [Nomie](https://nomie.app/) – Open-source life tracker with community extensions.
 - [OpenFoodFacts](https://world.openfoodfacts.org/) – Open Food Facts is a food products database made by everyone, for everyone.
 You can use it to make better food choices.
     - [OFF Apps](https://world.openfoodfacts.org/open-food-facts-mobile-app)
-- [Drip](https://bloodyhealth.gitlab.io/) – Menstrual cycle and fertility tracking.
-Everything you enter stays on your device.
+- [OpenTracks](https://github.com/OpenTracksApp/OpenTracks) – A sport tracking application that completely respects your privacy.
 - [log28](https://github.com/wildeyedskies/log28) – a (very) simple no-frills period tracker for Android.
-- [OpenTracks](https://github.com/OpenTracksApp/OpenTracks) – A sport tracking application that completely respects your privacy.
-- [Nomie](https://nomie.app/) – Open-source life tracker with community extensions.
 - [openWorkout](https://github.com/oliexdev/openWorkout) – Simple workout trainer that puts your privacy first.
+- [wger](https://wger.de/en/software/features) – A free, open source, self-hosted web application that manages your exercises, workouts and nutrition.

 ### [Mobile Fitness Apps](#mobile-fitness-apps)
 - [AAT](https://f-droid.org/packages/ch.bailu.aat/) – A GPS-tracking application for tracking sportive activities, with emphasi.